tud-hri/joan/docs/setup-carla-windows.md

 ![alt text](imgs/addvehicles.png "Adding Audi")

 If all of the steps succeeded than congrats!
 You have successfully built CARLA, the basis of the JOAN simulator!
-Please proceed to the [setting up JOAN](./setup-joan.md).
+Please proceed to [setting up JOAN](./setup-run-joan.md).

 ---
 ## Adding to system variables